Justin-Tan/Justin-Tan.github.io/_posts/2020-07-21-Latent-variable-models-in-JAX.md

 [^3]: To see this, note $F_{\mathcal{K}}\left(F^{-1}\_{\mathcal{K}}(k)\right) = 1 - \frac{1}{F^{-1}\_{\mathcal{K}}(k)+1} = k \implies F^{-1}_{\mathcal{K}}(k) = \frac{k}{1-k}$, then take the floor to map to an integer.

+[^4]: Yes, the stopping time K should really be passed as an argument all the way through to the SUMO function, but we omit this here for readability.

 ## Credits
 1. [Rob Lange's blog post](https://roberttlange.github.io/posts/2020/03/blog-post-10/) was very helpful when wrangling over the optimization process for Jax.
-2. [The (quite large) Jax FAQ](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) helped out a lot when I was banging my head against my keyboard - Jax error traces can be a bit ... cryptic.
+2. [The (quite large) Jax FAQ](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html) helped out a lot when I was banging my head against my keyboard - Jax error traces can be cryptic at the best of times.
+Hopefully this is one of the rough edges to be ironed out as development continues.
-3. [Bruce Springsteen](https://youtu.be/k1wqVIZR0ho?t=147) for providing the soundtrack for this post.
+3. [Cory Wong](https://www.youtube.com/watch?v=CNvqMsUHrOs) for providing the soundtrack for this post.

 ## References